welcoMattic/sylius-ui-translation-slides/pages/practical-examples.md

 - Pull translations from the TMS using `translation:pull` command
 - Clear the cache to have fresh translations
 - Check the translations in your app!
--->
+- It's been done without editing manually the translation files -->

 ---